maximilionus/dotfiles-i3/README.md

 ### Modified
-It is expected that you'll use **git** to make a new branch (`local` in this example) for applying the tweaks and commit all the changes in that branch.
+It is expected that you'll use **git** to make a new branch (`local` in this example) for applying the tweaks and commit all the changes to this `local` branch.
 Follow the steps below to apply the updates to it.

 1. Pull changes with **git** (`origin` - Expected to be the original repository, not forks):
 ```sh
 $ git pull origin
 ```

-2. Merge the remote `master` branch into `local` and resolve any merge conflicts:
+2. Merge the remote `master` branch into `local` and confirm the new merge-commit message:
 ```sh
 $ git merge origin/master local
 ```